merenlab/merenlab.org/opportunities/index.md

 Our group supervises doctoral students through multiple graduate programs, including those at the [University of Oldenburg](https://uol.de), the [POLMAR graduate school](https://www.awi.de/en/work-study/out-of-university/graduate-school-polmar.html) at AWI, and the [International Max Planck Research School for Marine Microbiology](https://marmic.mpg.de/) (MarMic).
 Funded positions are advertised when available, but we also welcome inquiries from students who wish to bring their own funding or apply for scholarships with our group.

 If you are interested in pursuing a Ph.D. with us, please send an e-mail to Meren with a brief description of your research interests and your CV.
-Meren responds to every single email as long as they are not copy-pasta from LLMs with zero relevance to our group or its current priorities.
+Meren carefully reads every single email and responds to every single one of them as long as they are not SPAM (including but not limited to copy-pasta from LLMs with zero relevance to our group expertise and/or current priorities).

 ## M.Sc.
 Students

-Our group regularly offers projects for M.Sc. thesis students (~6 months) and M.Sc. rotation students (~6 weeks) at the ICBM and MPI-MM.
+Our group regularly offers projects for M.Sc. thesis students (~6 months) and M.Sc. rotation students (~6 weeks) at the ICBM and MPI for Marine Microbiology.
 Typically these projects provide hands-on research experience in computational microbiology, microbial ecology, or both.

 <div class="notice" style="margin-bottom: 20px;">
 <b>Lab members:</b> To add or edit student projects, update the <a href="https://github.com/merenlab/merenlab.org/blob/master/_data/projects.yml" style="color: #0969da;">projects.yml</a> file.
 The file contains a copy-paste template and instructions for each field.